What does RCGP surveillance tell us about COVID-19 in the community?

 The figure shows that rates of URTI and LRTI have fallen significantly since 15th March when social distancing measures were introduced.
 Some of this fall would naturally happen at this time of year with the onset of spring.

-Interactive Figure – hover on the points for current estimates.
+Interactive Figure – hover on the points for current estimates (Dates are week commencing)

-The data highlight that these initial distancing measures, together with the seasonal effect, reduced transmission of URTIs by 9 per 10,000 (44%) in the week ending the 15th March (from 20.4 to 11.4 per 10,000 consultations).
-The following week (22nd March), when the lockdown was introduced, rates of URTIs further decreased by 3.3 per 10,000 consultations (29%).
+The data highlight that these initial distancing measures, together with the seasonal effect, reduced transmission of URTIs by 9 per 10,000 (44%) in the week commencing the 9th of March (from 20.4 to 11.4 per 10,000 consultations).
+The following week (23rd March), when the lockdown was introduced, rates of URTIs further decreased by 3.3 per 10,000 consultations (29%).

 Through Jan and February of this year, there was similar consultation rates of approximately 20 per 10,000 in Primary Care.
 These rates started to drop on the 15th of March.
 The trend in the data suggests that ARIs consult were displaced by COVID consults as shown in the figure, with a peak respiratory consults on the 15th of March.